Tim-Mer/click_ahk/README.md

 1. Download and install autohotkey (https://www.autohotkey.com/)
 2. Double click on click.ahk to start the script
 3. Press CRTL+NUMPADMINUS to start/stop the App

-Future Work
-Enable the building and release of a binary file which is precompiled to remove the need to having to download autohotkey